 Interview Although there is no mandatory interview requirement, in rare cases it is possible that a government may require you to attend an interview in order to explain certain elements of your application.
 Second Passport Only once becoming a citizen can the process for applying for a second passport begin.
 This process is entirely separate to the citizenship by investment application.
 In Dominica, for example, the process requires several documents including a certificate of naturalisation which is given to the applicant once they are approved as citizens.

 Due Diligence All applicants for citizenship by investment must undergo stringent due diligence checks.
 Where such checks cannot be completed because of instability in an applicant’s country of origin or because of an uncooperating or unreliable government, Caribbean countries bar applications altogether.
-Excluded Nationalities In Antigua and Barbuda, for example, citizens of Afghanistan, Iran, North Korea, Somalia, Sudan and Yemen are restricted from applying to the programme unless they migrated before the age of majority or they have maintained permanent residence outside of a restricted country for 10 or more years and maintain no economic ties to the country.
+Excluded Nationalities In Antigua and Barbuda, for example, citizens of Afghanistan, Iran, North Korea, Somalia, Sudan, Yemen, Russia and Belarus are restricted from applying to the programme unless they migrated before the age of majority or they have maintained permanent residence outside of a restricted country for 10 or more years and maintain no economic ties to the country.

 Investment Options It varies, but all Caribbean countries offer the option to make a direct contribution to the government or invest in government-approved real estate.
 Direct contributions are usually made to a fund such as the Sustainable Growth Fund in St Kitts and Nevis and are non-refundable.
 Usually, these funds are then channelled into national development projects.
 For example, in Dominica, the Economic Diversification Fund was used to fund important socio-economic initiatives including constructing weather-resistant housing and a geothermal plant.
 Real Estate Real estate investments must be made in property that has been pre-selected by the government such as hotels and resorts.
 They come in the form of a purchase and sale agreement between that applicant and the owner of the real estate property.
 Under the real estate arm, applicants are required to pay a government fee to the relevant government.
 All citizenship by investment countries in the Caribbean, require investors in real estate to hold that property for a minimum period ranging from three to seven years depending on the country.
 Antigua and Barbuda and St Lucia Antigua and Barbuda and St Lucia, however, offer more options than a direct contribution or investment in real estate.
 In Antigua and Barbuda, for example, investors can choose to make an independent or joint investment in a business or donate to the University of the West Indies fund.
 In St Lucia, investors can invest in an enterprise or purchase government bonds.
 The type of investment that an applicant chooses depends on their specific needs and requirements.
 CS Global Partners helps its clients make informed decisions that take this into consideration.